NiccoloNiccoli/dla-projects/Lab2-LLMs/readme.md

 We ran 1 epoch of training / fine-tuning.

-The results show that not training the head the model basically give a random answer every time, while training the head or fine-tuning the model the predictions are more accurate.
+The results show that the model basically gives a random answer every time not training the head, while  the predictions are more accurate training the head or fine-tuning the model.
 | Strategy | Accuracy |
 |--|--|
 | No training | 0.49 |